-(g) Loans with renegotiated terms (continued)
+- (ii) Credit risk (continued) - (g) Loans with renegotiated terms (continued)

 In respect of some of these loans the Company has made concessions that it would not otherwise consider.
-During 2022, there were no loans with renegotiated terms or a loan which was re-scheduled or restructured (2021: NIL).
+During 2023, there were no loans with renegotiated terms or a loan which was re-scheduled or restructured (2022: NIL).